We require a primary dental qualification from a recognised institution and at least two years' experience in general professional practice.

 Months of entry

-Students undertake minor oral surgery under supervision, carried out under local anaesthesia, conscious sedation and general anaesthesia.
-They also attend theatre to assist and observe major surgery.
-Students attend consultation clinics, trauma clinics, ward rounds and carry out ward duties.
+All academic units are based on the speciality of oral surgery, but within the wider context of oral and maxillofacial surgery.
+You will undertake minor oral surgery under supervision, carried out under local anaesthesia, conscious sedation and general anaesthesia.
+You will also attend theatre to assist and observe major surgery and attend consultation clinics, trauma clinics, ward rounds and carry out ward duties.

-Students attend weekly interactive seminars lead by school senior staff and some invited guest speakers.
-Some of these have actor patients present to allow students to rehearse their clinical skills.
+You will attend weekly interactive seminars led by senior staff and invited guest and international speakers.
+Some of these have actor patients present to allow you to rehearse your clinical skills.